Skip to main content

 Pteropus poliocephalus

-About the Grey-headed Flying Fox
+About Grey-headed Flying Fox

 Size